astrolabsoftware/fink/docs/tutorials/bogus_filtering.md

 **Context**

-This tutorial illustrates the basics of connecting to the raw database (Parquet), filtering out alerts that do not satisfy quality criteria, and pushing remaining alerts to the science database (HBase).
+This tutorial illustrates the basics of connecting to the raw database (Parquet), filtering out alerts that do not satisfy quality criteria, and pushing remaining alerts to the science database (Apache HBase).

 **Before starting**